kyawsanoo/NDKApp/README.md

 # NDKApp

-JNI call samples in Android with Native C++.
+JNI call samples in Android Kotlin with Native C++.